 This shoot for Ebb and Flow yoga, based in Farnham, was a gorgeous job to work on.
 Owners Jill and Katy wanted to create beautiful, atmospheric and stylised images of Yoga to launch their new website.
 A space in central Leeds with exposed brick provided the right look and a team of yoga experts made perfect models.
 Katy who has trained in graphic design had a strong vision for how she wanted the images to look – very subtle, cosy lighting with warm tones.
 We managed to get lots done in a day.

-I had to be a little bit brave for this shoot with Andy and Joe owners of ‘Just Bee Honey Water‘ in Lancashire for Waitrose Weekend.
-I’m not one of these people who run round screaming if a bee / wasp comes near them – instead I tend to freeze.
-I was lent the full beekeeping gear, overalls, boots, hat with mesh which made me feel like an astronaut walking on the moon!
+I had to be a little bit brave for this shoot for Waitrose Weekend.
+Andy and Joe are owners of ‘Just Bee Honey Water‘ in Lancashire .
+I’m not one of these people who run round screaming if a bee / wasp comes near them.
+Instead, I tend to freeze.
+I was lent the full beekeeping gear, overalls, boots, hat with mesh.
+It made me feel like an astronaut walking on the moon!
 I learnt it is quite tricky to do a photoshoot whilst wearing a beekeeper’s hat!

 You magazine ran a feature on business partners where one is a mum and one isn’t.
-My case study was Lucy (mum of two) and Amy who, together, run a fashion company ‘Blonde and Wise‘ from West Yorkshire.
-I got to roll out some really colourful colorama backgrounds and we all had fun colour co-ordinating the clothes and props (and children).
+My case study was Lucy (mum of two) and Amy.
+Together, they run a fashion company ‘Blonde and Wise‘ from West Yorkshire.
+I got to roll out some really colourful colorama backgrounds.
+We all had fun colour co-ordinating the clothes and props (and children).

 I think corporate head shots on a light grey background can look really fresh and contemporary.
 This was my second shoot for Enact, a conveyancing company, based in Leeds.

 And lastly a little Christmas miracle to cheer you all up.
-Parents Joanne and Robert were told that they would never be able to have children because they had both suffered from cancer.
+Parents Joanne and Robert were told that they would never be able to have children.
+This was because they had both suffered from cancer.
 The couple took 40 pregnancy test’s before they could believe Joanne was actually pregnant.
 To top everything off baby Henry was born on Christmas Day!